Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Lower bound large deviations and hydrodynamic limits

-\end{lemm} \begin{proof} To prove~\eqref{eq_short_time_stability_partant_de_Gamma_0}, we use estimates that depend only on a bound on the length of the initial condition, and on its belonging to the interior of $\e$.
-Equation~\eqref{eq_stability_e_voisinage_Gamma_0} will in particular directly follow from these estimates, so we only show~\eqref{eq_short_time_stability_partant_de_Gamma_0}. \\ Fix $H\in\C$.
-The proof of~\eqref{eq_short_time_stability_partant_de_Gamma_0} is similar to the proof of the same statement in \cite{Caputo2011} for the stochastic Ising model.
+\end{lemm} \begin{proof} The proof of~\eqref{eq_short_time_stability_partant_de_Gamma_0} is similar to the proof of the same statement in \cite{Caputo2011} for the stochastic Ising model.
 In both cases, the idea is that changing the volume of the droplet requires adding or deleting a number of blocks of order $N^2$, which takes time.
-The additional difficulty in the present case comes from the pole dynamics: droplets can grow.\\ To deal with growth, we prove in Lemma~\ref{lemm_tightness_sup_length} that, under $\Prob^N_{\beta,H}$, the length of a curve typically stays of order $N$ on the diffusive scale.
-More precisely, for each $\beta>1$ and $T>0$, there is $C(\beta,H,T)>0$ such that, for each $A>0$:
+The additional difficulty in the present case comes from the pole dynamics: droplets can grow.

+To deal with growth, we prove in Lemma~\ref{lemm_tightness_sup_length} that, under $\Prob^N_{\beta,H}$, the length of a curve typically stays of order $N$ on a diffusive time-scale.
+More precisely, for each $T>0$, there is $C(\beta,H,T)>0$ such that, for each $A>0$:

+In the following, $\kappa_H>0$ is a constant such that the right-hand side of~\eqref{eq_control_length_lemm_e_typical} is strictly negative.